raspberrypilearning/getting-started-scratch/en/step_11.md

 <color (#c219ed) is touching (#62d1e0) ?>
 ```

-The `key pressed`{:class="block3sensing"} block has options for number, letter and arrow keys.
+The `key pressed`{:class="block3sensing"} block has options for number, letter, and arrow keys.
 You need a keyboard to be able to enter keys.
 It detects whether the key is currently being pressed:

 ```blocks3
 <key (space v) pressed?>